 It’s almost impossible not to love France.
 But between business trips and personal trips, we hadn’t made it out of the northern part of the country…until now.
-This 11-day South of France itinerary took us through small towns and larger cities, to Roman ruins, lush vineyards, seaside retreats, and to all the local markets we could possibly want.
-The first six days of the trip were done using a lovely Airbnb apartment in Avignon as a base and traveling via public transportation.
-For the remainder of the trip, we rented a car and used Saint-Remy de Provence as a base.
+This 10 day South of France itinerary took us through small towns and larger cities, to Roman ruins, lush vineyards, seaside retreats, and to all the local Provence markets we could possibly want.
+The first five days of the trip were done using Avignon as a base and traveling via public transportation.
+For the last five days of the trip, we rented a car and used Saint-Remy de Provence as a base.

-The two main ways for reaching Avignon are by flying into Paris or Marseille.
+The two main ways to travel to Avignon are by flying into Paris or Marseille.
 From Charles de Gaulle airport in Paris, you can take the TGV train to Avignon’s TGV station and then transfer to the city center (about 3 hours).
 Or, you can fly into Marseille and take a local train (30-60 min, depending on the train).
-Either way, if you are flying from North America, it will probably be near dinner time by the time you reach Avignon.
-We arrived around 7pm, dropped off our bags at our Airbnb apartment and took a few minutes to get the lay of the land near our accommodations.
-After a quick dinner, it was time for bed.

 In the afternoon, we strolled through the lovely Place de l’Horloge on the way to the Palais Secret tour at the Palace of the Popes.
 While we didn’t strictly need a guided tour of this UNESCO World Heritage site, it was a great way to see areas that aren’t otherwise open to the public, and the view from the roof is worth it.
 After our tour, we headed a few steps across the plaza to the Musee du Petit Palais.
 It contains a world-class collection of Renaissance works, all dealing with Christian themes.
 We capped off our day with tea at the famous La Mirande hotel.